clusterio/clusterio/docs/devs/protocol.md

 #### `heartbeat`

-Sent by both the master server and clients at the interval given in the continue/ready messages.
+Sent by both the controller and clients at the interval given in the continue/ready messages.

 - `last_seq: integer` - Last message seq received over the link.